AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * The AI seem to never even apply Inheritance, Composition, DRY, SOLID, and Design Patterns properly that is common in my codebase.
 I literally need this to make sure my code to be maintainable.
 I also need it to be readable for everyone including the AIs.

-* My codes are already interacting with each other in the most very strange way, with a very strange external API.
-Because of this strangeness (which is required for my machine learning library), a single API code change breaks every other interacting codes.
+* My DataPredict™ library codes for individual objects are already interacting with each other in the most very strange way, with their own very strange external API.
+Because of this strangeness that is required for DataPredict™ library, a single DataPredict™ API code change breaks every other interacting codes.

 * The AI can be easily confused if the algorithm has these two conditions: